 However, while these are the most common beliefs around herniated discs, bulging discs, and their causes, this isn’t actually the case in most instances.
 Annular tears are the underlying cause of most spinal disc issues, including bulging and herniated discs.
 When annular tears develop in spinal discs, this can not only lead to herniated or bulging discs but also Leaky Disc Syndrome.
 Leaky Disc Syndrome occurs when the nucleus pulposus, located in the center of your spinal discs, leaks out and irritates surrounding nerve roots.

 This leaking is what causes herniated disc and bulging disc pain, rather than the physical pinching of nerve roots, as is commonly believed.
 Unfortunately, the treatments listed such as anti-inflammatory medications, injections, physical therapy, and even surgery can’t treat annular tears.
-These tears can only be effectively treated by being sealed and healed, which is what makes the Discseel® Procedure the most effective treatment for this.
+However, these tears can be treated by being sealed and healed, which is the goal of the Discseel® Procedure.

 Apply for the Discseel® Procedure today to find out if you’re a candidate for this life-changing procedure!